Voltaire once wrote, “We cannot wish for that we know not.”

 So although we cannot wish for that we know not, we can know what we wish for.
 In both our MiFID response and our Budget representations, we see the small and mid-cap quoted sector as being the catalyst for growth and job creation.
 Creating specialised markets across Europe and directing tax incentives towards this key community would be progress of a new order.

-Tim Ward is chief executive of the Quoted Companies Alliance.
+Tim Ward is chief executive of the Quoted Companies Alliance, the membership organisation of the small and mid-cap quoted sector.
 His past roles have included head of issuer services and head of marketing at the London Stock Exchange and finance director at FTSE, the index company.

 Increase governance without stifling competitiveness; enforce already-in-place rules; were the key messages from the business community after the government released a green paper on governance